TejasviniBelsare24/Currency-Converter-project/README.md

 CSS: Utilized for styling and layout.
 JavaScript: Implemented for dynamic functionality, including API fetching and currency conversion.
 API Integration
 This project integrates with a third-party API to fetch real-time exchange rates.
-The API used for this project is [INSERT API NAME HERE].
+The API used for this project is https://open.er-api.com/v6/latest.
 Ensure to obtain an API key and replace it in the code before use.

 Usage
 To use the currency converter: